 Summing up

-While many travellers might just want to get to their final destination, arrivals lounge access can be a useful perk to have – such as if you’re waiting for someone to arrive on a different flight.
+While many travellers might just want to get to their final destination, lounge access after landing can be a useful perk to have.
+For example, if you’re waiting for someone to arrive on a different flight.

-Lounge access on arrival is possible domestically, but the rules vary wildly between carriers.
+Lounge access after a flight is possible domestically, but the rules vary wildly between carriers.
 Virgin Australia has the most inclusive policy, while Qantas restricts on-arrival access to Platinum members and higher.
 If you’re eligible, just show your boarding pass at the reception for entry.

 I use domestic arrivals access once in a while, usually if I want a quick drink or snack before heading off.
 It’s even possible with checked bags, though you’ll probably want to keep your visit brief so your bag doesn’t get carted off the belt later on.